-) Leveraging Authority Resources
+3) Leveraging Authority Resources

-Projects with no Authority resource request, other than Federal Tax Credits, can earn 2 points.
+Projects with no Authority resource request, other than Federal Tax Credits, can earn two (2) points.

-Additionally, Projects whose budgets include leveraging resources that are available during the construction period to pay for expenses reflected in the development budget and remain in the Project after construction (i.e. permanent financing), available on the Website, can earn up to eight (8) points as follows:
+Additionally, Projects whose budgets leverage non-Authority sources that are available during the construction period to pay for expenses reflected in the development budget and either remain in the Project after construction, or are swapped out with another non-Authority Source as permanent financing can earn up to eight (8) points.
+Points will be scored as follows: